-When the evenings start to get darker and chillier, what could be better than a big pot of Beef and Pumpkin Chilli cooking away in the slow cooker all day, ready for a quick and easy meal come dinner time?
+When the evenings are dark and chilly, what could be better than a big pot of Beef and Pumpkin Chilli cooking away in the slow cooker all day, ready for a quick and easy meal come dinner time?

 At this time of year I find myself sad and happy all at once.
 Sad that summer really is over, the days are getting chillier and the evenings are getting darker.
 But happy because it always feels like such a magical time of year, filled with various birthdays and celebrations, pretty lights and glitter…and that feeling of Christmas approaching that still has me excited, despite no longer being a child.

 It also makes me happy because I can truly start to indulge in my favourite kind of food…slow cooked stews, curries, chillies, tagines – comfort food in all its glory.
 I love this kind of food for two main reasons…one is obviously it tastes amazing!
 I love slow cooked stews where the meat is so tender that it is almost falling apart and the sauce has reduced and concentrated and transformed into something far more delicious than the sum of its parts.

 The other reason is because it is just so easy!
 Throw a few things in a pot and leave to do its thing in the oven or the slow cooker until we are ready to eat.
 No standing at the stove for ages, not last minute panics, no sudden dread when I realise it’s nearly dinner time and I’ve forgotten to defrost something crucial – just that unadulterated smugness for a good chunk of the day, knowing that dinner is already sorted…and the enjoyment of the delicious smells of dinner wafting through the house.